 What is an eating disorder?

-If you or a loved one is suffering from an eating disorder you will likely have a problematic relationship with how you feel about your body and eating.
-These difficulties are often linked to underlying struggles with managing emotions and low self esteem.
+Eating disorders are characterised as a problematic relationship with how you feel about your body and eating.
+Generally these difficulties are often linked to underlying struggles with managing emotions and low self esteem.

 Common signs of an eating disorder:

 - Feeling guilty about eating and therefore trying to limit your food intake